Timinator2000/PySkillz-Contributor-Manual/markdowns/06 - the python files.md

 # Step 5: The Python Files

-To create a new exercise, three Python files need your attention:
+Every exercise requires three Python files:

 * `exercise_name.py`
   * The __starter code__ presented to the learner.